ZeroX-DG/blog/source/_posts/Transmute-the-unsafe-magic.md

 }
 ```

-Our DOM tree is now infinitely more powerful and flexible.
-You can go so far as to design a convenient API for type casting in the DOM tree:
+The DOM tree is now infinitely more powerful and flexible.
+You can even design a convenient API for type casting:

 ```rust
 // Not tested yet, don't trust me.